E-r-1-c/networking-labs/02-layer3-routing/02-single-area-ospfv2/README.md

 ### R1 OSPF Configuration

-R1 participates in the shared Ethernet segment and connects to R3 through the preferred path.
+R1 participates in the shared OSPF network and provides the preferred path to R3.

 ```cisco
 interface GigabitEthernet0/0